MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 For questions like what is qualified as a hotfix submission or what kind of changes can't be part of a hotfix, see [Hotfixing an AppSource app](devenv-hotfixing-appsource-app.md)

-## Questions about AppSource app Previews
+## Questions about AppSource app previews

-### What should I do to enable Previews of my AppSource offers?
+### What should I do to enable previews of my AppSource apps?

 Preview support is now enabled for all submissions of [!INCLUDE[prod_short](../includes/prod_short.md)] offers.
 It uses the hide key specified on your offer in Partner Center under `Availability > Preview Audience > Hide Key`.
 Partner Center automatically generates a key when creating a new offer, but you can override it with any string using only lowercase letters and/or numbers.